cloudmesh/cloudmesh.github.io/doc/source/cloudmesh.rst

 ======================================================================

-Cloudmesh will use standards and open source software as part of its design principles towards sustainability into.
+Cloudmesh will use standards and open source software as part of its design principles towards sustainability.
 We will leverage efforts such as OCCI and CDMI and are already using community efforts on interoperability APIs as provided by Apache libcloud.
-However, as libcloud is feature limited cloudmesh provides and additional abstraction layer that exposes cloud interfaces on the native-protocol level.
+However, as libcloud is feature limited Cloudmesh provides an additional abstraction layer that exposes cloud interfaces on the native-protocol level.
 Furthermore we interface to commercial Clouds such as Microsoft Azure, Amazon WS, and HP Cloud to providing access to robust